31 Design Terms That Non-Designers Need to Know

-A logo is a design element that incorporates a recognizable symbol, letters, or combination of the two and helps to represent a brand.
+A logo is a graphic design element that incorporates a recognizable symbol, letters, or combination of the two and helps to represent a brand.

 An icon is a symbol (typically part of a brand’s logo) which can represent a concept, idea, operation or action related to your brand.
 Think the Twitter bird or Snapchat ghost.

 A vector file or EPS (Encapsulated PostScript) is a scalable file used by designers to create any type of graphic.
 This file is composed of points, lines, shapes and curves rather than pixels.

 Due to their extreme flexibility, vector files can be easily resized and stretched, which makes them the perfect file for printing on just about anything!

 A manual (whether physical or online) that keeps track of a company’s branding assets.
 Your Brand Book helps to inform all employees and designers how to utilize your logo, assets, fonts, colors, and maintain a consistent brand voice.